Downtown Riverfront Steam Plant

 - Steam Plant Disposition Criteria Opens a New Window.

-As a first step in what will be a multi-stage process, the Agency recently issued a Request for Qualifications from visionary teams for the redevelopment of the Steam Plant.
+The Agency issued a Request for Qualifications from visionary teams for the redevelopment of the Steam Plant.
 The Agency received four submissions to the RFQ.
 The RFQ and submissions can be found below:

 Steam Plant’s History